 Pete’s Professional Programmers Playlist

 In the video above I tell you a short story of why my professional programmers playlist matters.
 When I see someone do good work, I feel obliged to acknowledge their valuable service.
+In just 1.5 hours you’ll get the essentials of some of the best work I’ve seen over the years.
 The books and videos I recommend are an endorsement of that specific work.
 It doesn’t mean that I therefore agree with the most outrageous things the author has ever proclaimed.
 We live in strange times where it’s necessary to make that clear.

 - The Clean Coder by Robert Martin is the first book I recommend for professional programmers or those considering the profession.